 This pesto parmesan-crusted chicken is a special favorite of mine.
-Years ago during our wedding reception, it was actually served as lunch.
-I tried some during the luncheon and wanted to dive in headfirst and finish mine and everyone else’s, but I held back because I was wearing an all-white suit.
+Years ago, during our wedding reception, baked chicken pesto parmesan was the highlight of the luncheon.
+I sampled the crispy baked chicken during the reception luncheon, desiring to polish off mine and everyone’s plates, but I restrained the urge, given my all-white wedding suit.
 My kids and I have a tradition of cooking a special meal together on our anniversary that they affectionately refer to as “Anniversary Chicken.”
-Eating it with our Creamy Bowtie & Asparagus Pasta brings back happy memories of being married.
+Sharing a meal of baked pesto chicken parmesan along with our special Creamy Bowtie and asparagus Pasta conjure up happy memories from our married days.

 What is pesto parmesan chicken?